-Virginia Baker has been a member of ESR’s Social Systems Group for 15 years.
-Based in Wellington, much of Virginia’s work supports ESR’s biophysical science teams.
-Her focus is on using systems approaches to find innovative and collaborative solutions
+Virginia Baker has been a member of ESR’s Social Systems Group for 15 years, and supports ESR’s biophysical science teams.

 One of Virginia’s main projects is the ESR-led work for the Centre for Integrated Biowaste Research (CIBR).
 The project involves working with iwi, communities, local councils, engineers and scientists.

 “It’s a collaborative project that draws upon local knowledge and expertise to build appropriate solutions for managing biowastes,” Virginia says.

 She says understanding social values and practices is important, especially for how we best manage things like biowastes which are mostly human-generated wastes like sewage, food waste, chemicals, and household products that go down the drain.
 Some of Virginia’s work in this area is also focused on raising awareness of waste with schools and communities.